mangelozzi/rgflow.nvim/README.md

   results in the QuickFix list
     - The more you use this plugin, the better you should become at using RipGrep from the CLI.
+- I can never remember include/exclude globs, this helps.
+- Tested on Linux and Windows

+<h2 id="features">Features</h2>

-- Additional features:
+- Ripgrep
+    - Autocomplete for RipGrep flags/options with descriptions
+    - Bring up RipGrep help in a buffer, so you can navigate/search it Vim style.
 - QuickFix:
     - Delete results operator, e.g. `dd`, or `3dj` and friends
     - Mark/unmark results operator, e.g. `<TAB>` to mark a result (can be marked more than once), and `<S-TAB>` to unmark a result.
     - The operators also have a visual range counter variants.
-    - RipGrep flags/options auto complete.
-    - Bring up RipGrep help in a buffer, so you can navigate/search it Vim style.
 - Find search results asynchronously
 - Populates the QuickFix windows in batches so it seems like it's none blocking.
 - Highlights the search term, so even if `:noh` the search terms are still highlighted
     - Even if used a regex as the search term
 - You can set it's theme colours.
 However if you are someone you likes to change color scheme a lot, if you use the defaults they will update to some sane defaults based on the applied scheme.
 - Searches are appended to your command history, so you can easily repeat previous searches
     - E.g. `:<up>`
-- I can never remember include/exclude globs, this helps.
-    - Also has autocomplete for RipGrep flags/options with descriptions
-- Tested on Linux and Windows
+- To limit searching to use only the list of files from your current quickfix list, use the magic string `qf`.
+    - E.g. Say you searched for the pattern `foo` in `~/codebase`, and you get a list of result in your quickfix list, now you wish to search for the phrase `bar`, but only search in the files that already had `foo` in them.
+By setting the path to `qf`, the path will be replaced with a list of filenames generated from the current quickfix list.

 ## Installation